 Communication with speakers: We were expecting to lose a couple of speakers – every SQL Saturday event I’ve been to has had at least one speaker that had to cancel at the last minute, or just didn’t show up at all.
 We established a dialog with our speakers fairly early, including gathering their cell phone numbers, and we followed up by phone with most if not all of them the week before the event.
 I didn’t get any feedback from the other speakers about this, but I hope it brought a more personal touch to the whole speaker recruitment process, which is often done just on the SQL Saturday website and over e-mail.

-Great signage: One of our volunteers, Dave Stein, did a superb job of mapping out our indoor and outdoor signage needs, going so far as to create a composite Google map showing where each sign should be placed.
+Great signage.
+One of our volunteers, Dave Stein, did a superb job of mapping out our indoor and outdoor signage needs, going so far as to create a composite Google map showing where each sign should be placed.
 We blanketed the block surrounding the event with directional signs, and covered the venue’s main sign out front with a professionally made sign of our own.
 As a result, we got many compliments on how easy the event was to find because of excellent signage.

 Sponsor management: We had a single person in charge of sponsor relations.
 Ryan Adams really stepped up to the plate and knocked this one out of the park: several sponsors remarked to me that our group was the most organized group they’d worked with, in that we clearly laid out expectations and provided the logistical information they needed.
 He may not know it, but he’s already got this job for next year too 🙂